buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcRevolvedAreaSolid.md

  * The profile to be swept is defined:
   * as a 2D primitive, here <em>IfcRectangleProfileDef</em>, that is placed relative to the xy plane of object coordinate system
   * a 2D profile position coordinate system is provided that positions the profile relative to the xy plane (here at a corner of the rectangle)
- * The resulting swept solid is repositioned, here it is moved into local z and rotated by 15' along the x axis.
+ * The resulting swept solid is repositioned, here it is moved into local z and rotated by 15' along the X-axis.

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992